ecmnet/MAVGCL/README.md

 Any feedback, comments and contributions are very welcome.

-**Status:** Last updated 24/06/2016
+**Status:** Last updated 25/06/2016

 - Preferences added: Maintain IP address and port

 **Features:**

-- Realtime data acquisition (50ms sampling)
+- Realtime data acquisition (50ms sampling) based on MAVLink messages
 - Timechart annotated by messages (in 10secs framing)
-- Trigger recording manually or by selectable flight-mode/state changes
+- Trigger recording manually or by selectable flight-mode/state changes with adjustable stop-recording delay
-- Choosable stop-recording delay
 - Display of  key-figures during and after recording (with 'Replay')
-- Display of basic vehicle information (online), like mode, battery status, messages and sensor availability
 - XY Analysis for selected key-figures
 - MAVLink inspector
-- Easy to use parameter editor
+- Easy to use parameter editor and In-Flight-Tuning-Widget
 - Map viewer of global position and raw gps data with option to record path (cached)
 - Import of selected key-figures from PX4Log (file or last log from device via WiFi)
 - Save and load of collected data